Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/final/Final.md

 #### Microservice integration
 Post Microservice: The ``KafkaProducer`` class in the post microservice publishes messages to the post updates topic.
 The ``PostService`` class produces messages after new events such as new post creation.

 Profile Microservice: The ``KafkaProducer`` class in the profile microservice publishes messages to the profile updates topic.
-The ``PostService`` class produces messages after new events such as new post creation.
+The ``ProfileService`` class produces messages after new events such as profile edited.

-Notification Microservice: The ``KafkaConsumer`` class in the profile microservice consumes messages from the profile-updates and post-updates topics.
+Notification Microservice: The ``KafkaConsumer`` class in the notifications microservice consumes messages from the profile-updates and post-updates topics.
 Currently the message is just printed to the terminal and stored, this could be developed further and for instance send the user an email containing their notifications.

 #### Kafka Cluster Architecture